-My daughter’s boss gave her the best advice about travel.
-He told Kelsey to organize her trip based on what kind of story you wanted to tell when you came home.
+My daughter's boss gave her the best advice about travel.
+He told Kelsey to organize her trip based on what kind of story she wanted to tell when she came home.

 Do you want to talk about how many things you saw?
 Then plan to do a lot in a day.